-Platinum's Whistleblower Protections Policy is available on Platinum's website under the 'Corporate Governance' tab at www.platinum.com.au/About-Platinum/PTM-Shareholders
+Platinum's Whistleblower Protections Policy is available on Platinum's website under the 'Board & Governance' tab at www.platinum.com.au/ptm-shareholder

 Anti-Bribery and Corruption Policy

 The Board has adopted an Anti-Bribery and Corruption Policy which sets out the minimum expectations applicable to staff in observing and upholding the Board's position on the prohibition of bribery and corruption.
 Any material breaches of the policy must be reported to the Board.